smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 **At Slave side**,
   * Error Message: unexpected; system must send a packet with Error Message to its communication partner and then transit to "not initialized" state thus invalidating all current data.
-  * "First": system must transit to "not initialized" state; then SAGDP transits to idle state; the packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status, and SAGDP changes its state to wait-local.
+  * "First": chain consistency is verified by comparison of PPID of the packet with LSPIDR.
+     * PPID is below the LSPIDR: a repeated packet has been received.
+The Last Sent Packet is re-sent, and SAGDP changes its state to Wait-PID (with flags PR set and NSI not set).
+     * PPID is within or above LSPIDR (master has selected to start a new chain): system must transit to "not initialized" and then to "idle" state, and then to process the packet again.
   * "Intermediate": chain consistency is verified by comparison of PPID of the packet with LSPIDR.
      * PPID is below the LSPIDR: a repeated packet has been received.
 The Last Sent Packet is re-sent, and SAGDP changes its state to Wait-PID.
      * PPID is within LSPIDR (received packet is a response to the last sent packet): packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to wait-local.
-     * PPID is not equal to LSPID (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
+     * PPID is above LSPID (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
   * "Terminating": chain consistency is verified by comparison of PPID of the packet with LSPID.
      * PPID is below the LSPIDR: unexpected (a repeated packet has been received that is "terminating", but SAGDP did not respond to a "terminating" packet).
 System must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
      * PPID is within LSPID (received packet is a response to the last sent packet): payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to idle.